gosukiwi/Pasukon/README.md

 __unary__, __binary__, or __rule call__ format.

 Another important thing to note is the use parentheses.
-Binary combinators all have the same priority so they are always executed from left to right:
+Binary combinators all have the same precedence, so they are always executed from left to right:

 ```
 program